Skip to contents

 There are a few required columns for valid source data including a unique ID (source_mat_id), an isotope and isotopolog designation for the substrate that had the label.
 Additional columns can be added as necessary (e.g. Moisture) for grouping and filtering later in the process.

-For growth calculations there are three additional requirements - timepoint, total_abundance and volume.
-These are not necessary for the standard EAF workflow and will instead be addressed in a forthcoming growth vignette.
+For growth calculations there are three additional requirements: timepoint, total_abundance and volume.
+These are not necessary for the standard EAF workflow and will instead be addressed in the growth vignette.

 Once the dataframe is ready, the next step is to convert it to a qsip_source_data object.
 This is one of the main qSIP2 objects to hold and validate the data.
 Each of the required columns of metadata is assigned to a column in your dataframe.
 For example, below the “Isotope” column in the dataframe is assigned to the isotope parameter in the qsip_source_data object.